charles-adedotun/Lilith-Shell/README.md

 or

 ```
 Can you list the files in my home directory?
+Which of them are larger than 200 MB?
 ```